Lights, Camera, Medicine

 January 18, 2018

-Fifteen Drexel students stood bright-eyed and eager to entertain in front of cameras rolling at the Children’s Hospital of Philadelphia.
+Fifteen Drexel students stood bright-eyed and eager to entertain in front of cameras rolling at a local hospital.

 Part of a Drexel community-based learning course dubbed Story Medicine, the students were there to engage sick and disabled children through live broadcast programming, using skits to infuse laughter with a little education.